3.11 Current debates and reforms

 Ongoing debates

-Under the 2020 Act to promote continuing professional development in structural change and the promotion of vocational education (Gesetz zur Förderung der beruflichen Weiterbildung im Strukturwandel und zur Weiterentwicklung der Ausbildungsförderung), known for short as Arbeit-von-morgen-Gesetz, the support instruments of labour market policy will be developed to prepare employees and trainees in good time for the work of tomorrow.
-Continuing professional development activities will be improved to ensure that employability is maintained in the face of structural change.
-The Act is part of the National Skills Strategy (Weiterbildungstrategie), which is extended and developed on a continual basis.
-The national continuing education and training strategy identifies the key challenges and problems arising in connection with the changing professional environment and designs appropriate responses in the form of laws, projects, measures and instruments.
+Under the 2020 Act to promote continuing professional development in structural change and the promotion of vocational education (Gesetz zur Förderung der beruflichen Weiterbildung im Strukturwandel und zur Weiterentwicklung der Ausbildungsförderung), commonly known as the Arbeit-von-morgen-Gesetz, the labour market policy instruments are being further developed to maintain the employability of employees and trainees in the face of structural change through continuing education and skills development.
+For young people, the Act particularly improves support options in the area of vocational training.
+The Act is part of the National Skills Strategy (Weiterbildungsstrategie), which is extended and developed on a continual basis.